zpl-c/librg/README.md

 #### Events

 Everything is built around events, something gets created - the related event gets triggered.
-Your task as a developer is to use these events and write appropirate handlers.
+Your task as a developer is to use these events and write appropriate handlers.

 Let's look at the example, client connects to the server, spawns on the map, and librg triggers `LIBRG_ENTIY_CREATE` event for every entity in the player's range: